shubhamsonar2002/Inventory-management-Assignment/README.md

 # Inventory-management-Assignment
   This project is rough idea about Inventory management system
+  you must read followin data.

 # Features
 we can maintain data of every customer with date and time.